CASA: Cross-Attention over Self-Attention for Efficient Vision-Language Fusion: Related work

-\myparagraph{Cross-attention-based fusion} for VLMs was popularized by Flamingo~\citep{alayrac2022flamingo}, one of the first large-scale VLMs, in which a frozen LLM is conditioned on visual inputs through gated cross-attention.
-It was adopted in subsequent works~\citep{awadalla2023openflamingo,li2025otter}, and recently revisited in \citep{ye2025mplugowl3,chen2024evlm,liu2024streamchat,royer2025moshivis}, which leverage the natural scalability of cross-attention for long-context or streaming applications.
-However, the practical benefits of cross-attention-based VLMs come at the cost of markedly weaker performance on tasks requiring fine-grained visual understanding, such as chart or document reading, even when compared to much smaller token-insertion models.
-Prior work has attempted to address this issue by updating the visual representations throughout the depth of the model~\citep{liu2024streamchat}, adding register tokens~\citep{chen2024evlm}, or introducing bespoke architectural changes~\citep{ye2025mplugowl3}.
-Nonetheless, the performance gap largely remains.
-In this work, we show that the gap can largely be explained (\textit{and thus addressed}) by the lack of text-to-text interaction in cross-attention.
-Our proposed CASA mechanism retains a simple design, close to that of standard cross-attention, but additionally integrates a self-attention component.
-We find that this leads to a substantial performance boost, closing the gap to token insertion on tasks where cross-attention VLMs tend to struggle.
+\paragraph{Cross-attention-based fusion} for VLMs was popularized by Flamingo~\citep{alayrac2022flamingo}, one of the first large-scale VLMs, in which a frozen LLM is conditioned on visual inputs through gated cross-attention.
+It was adopted in subsequent works~\citep{awadalla2023openflamingo,li2025otter}, and revisited in \citep{ye2025mplugowl3,chen2024evlm,liu2024streamchat}, which leverage the natural scalability of cross-attention for long-context or streaming applications.
+However, current SotA cross-attention VLMs underperform token-insertion models, in particular on tasks requiring fine-grained visual understanding such as chart or document reading~\citep{ye2025mplugowl3,liu2024streamchat}.
+Prior work has attempted to address this gap by, \eg, updating the visual representations throughout the depth of the model~\citep{liu2024streamchat}, adding register tokens~\citep{chen2024evlm}, or introducing bespoke architectural changes~\citep{ye2025mplugowl3}.
+In this work, we show that the performance gap is much lesser than expected when comparing token-insertion to cross-attention fusion in identical pipelines, even when using vanilla cross-attention.